antonlep/doc-example/README.md

 ```
 sphinx-build . _build
 ```
-Web page is created in /_build directory
+Web page is created in _build directory